 The upshot for you is that it’s much easier to “find” a godly wife when you have “prepared your field.”
 A man on mission is simply more attractive.
 Consider: If a man tells another man that he is dating a new girl, one of the first questions will be, “What does she look like?”
 If a woman tells another woman that she is dating a new guy, one of the first questions will be, “What does he do?”

 Looks do matter for ladies—but the mission matters big-time.

 This is why nice guys finish last, while jerks get the girl.
 The former thinks he should make the woman his mission.
 He puts her on a pedestal—which means he demotes his mission in favor of her.
 The jerk doesn’t.
-He’s not attractive because he abuses her—he’s attractive because he has independent drive that supersedes her.
+He’s attractive, not because he abuses her, but because he has an independent drive that supersedes her.
 He has a mission, and she’s either with it or not.
 He ain’t changing.

 Subconsciously, no woman wants the burden and stress of being a man’s center.
 At a deep level, she knows it would make them both miserable.
 And because she knows herself, she cannot help despising a man who would settle for such a mediocre vision.
 She wants to help him work toward something greater than both of them; not watch passively as he works for something no bigger than herself.

 The takeaway isn’t to be a jerk.
 Men should be kind and humble—but absolutely driven.
 Nothing can get in the way of the mission.